abhishekashokchauhan/mflix/README.md

 - Using this movieId to get all the comments.
 - Revised pagination in MongoDB
 - Revised how to get selected fields from the document !
+- Add the comment to a "comments" collection using the backend.

 # Attaching the sampele request here.
 - http://localhost:8080/comments?title=It